Baltimore County History and Landmarks

 A selection of historic sites, museums, and landmark buildings in Baltimore County, Maryland.

 The Baltimore County Almshouse officially opened in 1874 as a public home for the county's indigent, elderly, and infirm residents.
-The Almshouse and its predecessors were the ancestors of today’s nursing homes, mental health hospitals, homeless…
+Since its closure, the Almshouse has housed the Historical Society of Baltimore County (founded in 1959), and a variety of County government offices and other nonprofits.

 Fire Museum of Maryland